snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/utils/index.md

 ## Setup

 :::info
 You can largely skip redundant copy + pasting by cloning the following dbt project repository that we have created in GitHub.
 You can find it [here](https://github.com/snowplow-incubator/dbt-example-project), and this has all of the boilerplate setup for you already.
-If you want to customise model names or parameter values, you can still follow the quickstart guide below to help you understand how to do that, and what changing each variable will mean for your models.
+If you want to customize model names or parameter values, you can still follow the quickstart guide below to help you understand how to do that, and what changing each variable will mean for your models.
 Feel free to skip steps 1 and 2, however.

 :::